2022 Israeli legislative election: Electoral system

 The 120 seats in the Knesset are elected by closed list, proportional representation in a single nationwide constituency.
 The electoral threshold for the election is 3.25%.
-In the Israeli-occupied territories, only the settlers have the right to vote.
+In the Israeli-occupied territories, only settlers have the right to vote.

 Surplus-vote agreements

 Two parties could sign a surplus vote agreement that allowed them to compete for leftover seats as if they were running together on the same list, a system known as apparentment.
 The Bader–Ofer method slightly favours larger lists, meaning that alliances are more likely to receive leftover seats than parties would be individually.
 If the alliance were to receive leftover seats, the Bader–Ofer calculation would be applied privately to determine how the seats are divided among the two allied lists.

-The following lists signed surplus vote-sharing agreements for the 2022 election:
+The following parties signed surplus vote-sharing agreements for the 2022 election: